- be_ixf; php_sdk; php_sdk_1.4.18

 4. Directory information at SOU includes: name, local and permanent addresses and telephone numbers, date and place of birth, academic major, participation in officially recognized activities and sports, dates of attendance, enrollment status, degrees and awards received, and the most recent previous institution attended.

-5. A student may declare him or herself to be “Confidential” in which case we cannot release any information, even directory information.
+5. A student may declare themself to be “Confidential” in which case we cannot release any information, even directory information.
 In fact, we do not even acknowledge that the student is at SOU.
 This is a very important provision given that some students may be victims of stalkers or simply wish to protect their privacy.
 Obviously, this restriction does not apply when providing information to those who have a legitimate educational interest.

 6. Persons who are not authorized to receive student data, but who may apply a great deal of pressure include: parents, relatives, spouses and ex-spouses, employers or potential employers, attorneys and other representatives of law firms, and representatives of a variety of other types of organizations (e.g., collection agencies.)
 To repeat, the only information we may give out to people like this is directory information.
 If you receive a phone call or a visit from someone like this, you should direct the call or person to the Registrar’s Office.